ChameleonCloud/CC-Images/README.md

 ## Known Issues

-* CentOS7 images are non-functioning
+- CentOS7 images are non-functioning
-    * There is an issue with the `grub` configuration for UEFI which prevents them from booting
+    - There is an issue with the `grub` configuration for UEFI which prevents them from booting
-    * There is an issue with autologin for non-UEFI nodes which prevents them from logging in post-boot
+    - There is an issue with autologin for non-UEFI nodes which prevents them from logging in post-boot
-* CentOS CUDA images are non-functioning
+- CentOS CUDA images are non-functioning
-  * The Nvidia drivers are not loaded by the system
+    - The Nvidia drivers are not loaded by the system
+    - Adding CUDA seems to break the boot for CentOS 9
-* The FPGA elements are untested and incomplete
+- The FPGA elements are untested and incomplete
-  * Work on these will continue on more-modern stable operating system then CentOS7
+    - Work on these will continue on more-modern stable operating system then CentOS7

+## Troubleshooting
+`openstack.exceptions.ConfigException: Cloud kvm was not found.`
+- `kvm` is not part of the `clouds.yaml` file:
+    1. Go to [KVM@TACC](https://kvm.tacc.chameleoncloud.org/identity/application_credentials/) and create application credentials
+    2. Edit/create `~/.config/openstack/clouds.yaml` and make sure in `clouds` section its updated to have a `kvm` section

+`2024-09-24 13:32:45.713 | chroot: failed to run command 'env': Exec format error`
+- The image is trying to run code that isn't compatible with the architecture.
+If you're doing an arm build on x86 try `ARCH=arm64` before doing the build.